 Persuasion in Presidential Elections:

 Throughout the history of presidential elections in the United States, a number of key factors have consistently helped to shape the persuasion strategies used by presidential candidates.
 The ever-evolving technological landscape has made it easier than ever for today’s presidential hopefuls to reach mass audiences, but that hasn’t always been the case.
-It wasn’t until the third presidential election in 1796 when candidates began using mass media persuasion strategies to entice large numbers of people, and it wasn’t until 1952, when presidential hopeful Dwight D. Eisenhower became the first candidate to use television advertisement.
+It wasn’t until the third presidential election in 1796 that candidates began using mass media persuasion strategies to entice large numbers of people, and it wasn’t until 1952, that presidential hopeful Dwight D. Eisenhower became the first candidate to use television advertisement.
 Another major persuasion shaper has been the demographics of the country, which have continuously shifted since the founding fathers drafted the original Declaration of Independence in 1776.
 The Latino population in the United States, for example, grew from 6.3 million in 1960 to 55.3 million in 2014.

-In addition to factors such as technology and demographics, presidential candidates will also customize their psychology of persuasion strategies depending upon their political affiliation, the current state of the country, and the background of their competitive counterpart.
+In addition to factors such as technology and demographics, presidential candidates will also customize their psychology of persuasion strategies depending on their political affiliation, the current state of the country, and the background of their competitive counterparts.
 While Donald Trump has promised change from the status quo, Hilary Clinton, who is closely associated with Barack Obama, has aimed to highlight the immense progress that has been made during the current President’s eight years in office.
 Furthermore, both candidates have been quick to attack each other’s history, judgment, and qualifications as a way of persuading voters through negative propaganda.